-After graduating with a degree in electrical engineering, Karsten Lemmer (*1964) worked as a research assistant and tutor at TU Braunschweig, where he also completed his doctorate in 1994.
+After graduating with a degree in electrical engineering, Karsten Lemmer (*1964) worked as a research assistant and academic advisor at TU Braunschweig, where he also completed his doctorate in 1994.
 He went on to lead a broad variety of national and international projects in research, consultancy and industry.
 In 1997, he joined Siemens AG as Manager for European Projects and was later named Director for New Business Development.
-In 2001, after a combined appointment with TU Braunschweig, he joined DLR as the founding Director of the DLR Institute of Transportation Systems, which is now home to more than 170 researchers.
+In 2001, after a combined appointment with TU Braunschweig, he joined DLR as the founding Director of the DLR Institute of Transportation Systems, which is now home to more than 200 researchers.
 He took up his position as DLR Executive Board Member for Energy and Transport in March 2017.

 Lemmer is a member of the German Hydrogen Council, which was founded in June 2020 to advise the German government on the implementation of the National Hydrogen Strategy.
 He is a member of the Scientific Advisory Board of the National Organisation Hydrogen and Fuel Cell Technology (NOW) and a full member of the German Academy of Science and Engineering (acatech).
 He is a member of the platform ‘Digital Networks and Mobility’ within the ‘Digital Summit’ of the German Federal Government and of the Round Table for Automated Driving on behalf of the Federal Ministry of Transport and Digital Infrastructure.
 He is also chairman of the Advisory Council at the Federal Motor Transport Authority (KBA), which was established in 2018.
 Lemmer is also the national delegate on the European Rail Research Advisory Council (ERRAC), where he represents the interests of the Federal Republic of Germany